Grazie! Your submission has been received!

 Is it possible to run with arthrosis

-This is one of the most frequent questions that patients ask orthopedists.
-After all, on the one hand, movement is useful, on the other - there is a fear of harming and accelerating the wear of the joint.
-The answer here is not unambiguous.
-It all depends on the stage of the disease, the level of load, the technique of running and the individual condition of the joints.
+This is one of the most common questions patients ask orthopedic specialists.
+On the one hand, movement is essential; on the other, there is a fear of accelerating joint degeneration.
+The answer is not universal — it depends on the stage of the disease, joint condition, running technique, and overall health.

-What is arthrosis and how does it affect the joints
+What is osteoarthritis and how does it affect the joints?

 Жінка біжить містом — приклад контрольованої фізичної активності при артрозі за рекомендаціями фахівців Mashtaler Ortho&Trauma.